kriszwart/ZwartifyOSv1/docs/system-overview.md

 ## 🎓 Getting Started with Exports

 ### Step 1: Prepare Your Agent
-1. Create and test agent in LeadnamicOS
+1. Create and test agent in ZwartifyOS
 2. Configure RAG folders if needed
 3. Set up tools and memory
 4. Test thoroughly